tafinni/Delivery-fee-calculator/README.md

 5. Trying it out
 - If you have FastAPI go to http://127.0.0.1:8000/docs
-- Or try with curl command (and change the values):
+- Or try with curl command (and try different values):
   - curl -X POST -H "Content-Type: application/json" -d '{"cart_value": 790, "delivery_distance": 2235, "number_of_items": 4, "time": "2024-01-15T13:00:00Z"}' http://127.0.0.1:8000/calculate-delivery-fee

 6. Run tests from tests/